Shopify/mobile-buy-sdk-ios/README.md

 ##### Aliases

-Aliases are useful when a single query contain multiple node fields.
-GraphQL allows only unique fields but multiple nodes would produce a collision.
+Aliases are useful when a single query requests multiple fields with the same names at the same nesting level.
+GraphQL allows only unique field names otherwise multiple fields with the same names would produce a collision.
 This is where aliases come in.
 Multiple nodes can be queried by using a unique alias for each one:

 ```swift
 let query = Storefront.buildQuery { $0